pu-raihan/MyInstaSpam/README.md

 # MyInstaSpam
-MyInstaSpam is for sending numerous customised messages on Instagram at a click.<br/>
+MyInstaSpam is for sending numerous customised messages on Instagram at a click.
+This uses Selenium driver<br/>
 Language : *Python*<br/>
 Operating System : *Linux*<br/>
 # Insatallaton